Mallu Adil Shah

-Mallu Adil Shah, of the Adil Shahi dynasty, was the king of the Bijapur Sultanate of modern-day southern India.
+Mallu Adil Shah, of the Adil Shahi dynasty, was the Sultan of the Bijapur Sultanate of modern-day southern India.
 He ruled for a short period in 1534, before being deposed and blinded.

 Reign

-Mallu Adil Shah succeeded his father Ismail Adil Shah's death.
+Mallu Adil Shah succeeded his father Ismail Adil Shah upon the latter's death.
 He was supposed to be in the company of evil habits.
-Punji Khatun, Mallu Adil Shah's paternal grand mother with the help of General Asad Khan deposed Mallu Adil Shah and declared his younger brother Ibrahim Adil Shah I as the king.
+Punji Khatun, Mallu Adil Shah's paternal grandmother with the help of General Asad Khan deposed Mallu Adil Shah and declared his younger brother Ibrahim Adil Shah I as the king.